princelundgren/automator-collection/README.md

 Export the Scripts as Applications, and just launch them to Mount/Unmount the Hard drive.
 RENAME THE DRIVE NAME IN THE SCRIPT TO YOUR DRIVE.
 MINE IS CALLED "Hard Drive"

+# Repair Disk Permissions
+In El Capitan Repair Disk Permission in Disk Activity is gone!
+I run this every other month or after reinstall of Mac OS X or after an install of an application.
+Doing this sortens out a lot of bugs because of file permission errors.
+Open the script and export as application.

 # How to change .app logo
 First you need to have a logo with the ".icns" format(download here http://www.iconarchive.com/)